wp-plugins/enhanced-media-library/readme.txt

 = Why Media Popup of some theme/plugin does not show taxonomy filters? =

-**UPD:** Since EML 2.0.4 there is an option 'Force filters' (see Media Settings > Taxonomies) that allows to force media filters for ANY Media Popup regardless of what was intended by the author of a third-party plugin or theme.
+**UPD:** Since EML 2.0.4 there is an option 'Force filters' (see Media Settings > Taxonomies) that allows forcing media filters for ANY Media Popup regardless of what was intended by the author of a third-party plugin or theme.

 EML adds its filters to ANY media popup that already contains native WordPress filters.
 We chose NOT to force adding filters to ANY media popup because there are a lot of cases when filters are not acceptable and theme's/plugin's author did not add them intentionally.